Assam to unveil its first satellite ‘ASSAMSAT'

-Assam: In an innovative step, Assam will launch its first satellite, ‘ASSAMSAT’, signaling a major advancement in utilizing space technology for governance and development.
+Guwahati: In an innovative step, Assam will launch its first satellite, ‘ASSAMSAT’, signaling a major advancement in utilizing space technology for governance and development.

 Finance Minister Ajanta Neog announced the plan during the 2025-26 state budget presentation in the Assembly on Monday.